inkognitro/oas-tszod-gen/README.md

 Anyway, this is planned to be implemented but currently has low priority to me.

 ## Caveats
 Request `headers` and `cookies` are always optional.
-At the moment there is no configuration property about this.
+At the moment there is no configuration setting for this.
 This is because one might avoid defining common headers for every call of an endpoint caller function and define those in a separate underlying request handler.
 However, as soon as a request `headers` object is passed in to the endpoint caller function, it must fulfill the definition given from the OAS3 specs